byuflowlab/FLOWUnsteady/README.md

 ---

-FLOWUnsteady is a variable-fidelity framework for unsteady aerodynamics and aeroacoustics based on the
-[reformulated vortex particle method](https://scholarsarchive.byu.edu/etd/9589/) (rVPM).
+FLOWUnsteady is an open-source variable-fidelity framework for unsteady aerodynamics and aeroacoustics based on the [reformulated vortex particle method](https://scholarsarchive.byu.edu/etd/9589/) (rVPM).
 This suite brings together various tools developed by the